DarneaPinkett/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c)This time is Linear time - O(n) if n is bigger the then it will have more operations.

 ## Exercise II
+I would use the binary search  method.
+We find the middle floor and drop the egg and if the egg breaks.
+That floor will be the new end of the floor.
+Then we find the middle of the remaining floors and continue until we find the safe floor to drop the egg.
+Which this method has a time complexity of O(log n)